Snaacky/thewiki/docs/tutorials/visualnovels.md

 3. [GARBro](https://github.com/morkt/GARbro) - Probably the swiss army knife of Visual Novel asset extractors.
 It contains extractors for many visual novels which are made with many different kinds of engines.
 List of supported formats and games [here](https://morkt.github.io/GARbro/supported.html).

+!!!info Info
-Please note that not all Visual Novels and their archival schemes are supported.
+Not all Visual Novels and their archival schemes are supported.
 Some may even be encrypted to prevent tampering.
+!!!

 ## Extracting a game's assets with GARBro